Klinsmann still awaits first win as Uruguay beats SKorea 2-1 | Sports-Games

 Klinsmann still awaits first win as Uruguay beats SKorea 2-1

+But Lazios Matias Vecino grabbed the winner in the 63rd , scoring from close range after goalkeeper Cho Hyun-woo parried a Joaquin Piquerez free-kick.With six minutes remaining, Kim Young-gwon headed home but the goal was ruled out for a foul on the goalkeeper.Lee Kang-in had a productive game in midfield, creating some chances including the opportunity for Kim, allowing Klinsmann to put a positive spin on the game.Kang-in, I think, is a very, very special talent, and they only could stop him with fouls, Klinsmann was quoted saying by South Koreas Yonhap news agency.

-Jurgen Klinsmann is still waiting for his first win as head coach of South Korea after Uruguay triumphed 2-1 in a friendly played at the Seoul World Cup Stadium on Tuesday.
+Jurgen Klinsmann is still waiting for his first win as head coach of South Korea after Uruguay triumphed 2-1 in a friendly played at the Seoul World Cup Stadium.

-The former Germany and U.S. coach was appointed last month and his first match in charge was a 2-2 home draw with Colombia on Friday.
+The former Germany and U.S. coach was appointed last month and his first match in charge was a 2-2 home draw with Colombia last week.

-After Korea progressed to the second round of last year's World Cup at the expense of Uruguay, the result provided some measure of revenge for the visiting team.
+After South Korea progressed to the second round of last year's World Cup at the expense of Uruguay, the result in Seoul provided some measure of revenge for the visiting team.

-The meeting between the two teams in Qatar ended 0-0 but it only took Sebastian Coates 10 minutes to open the scoring for Uruguay, after he rose above the Korean defense to head home a corner from Federico Valverde.
+The meeting between the two teams at the World Cup in Qatar ended 0-0 but it only took Sebastian Coates 10 minutes to open the scoring for Uruguay this time, after he rose above the Korean defense to head home a corner from Federico Valverde.

 With six minutes remaining, Kim Young-gwon headed home but the goal was ruled out for a foul on the goalkeeper.

+Lee Kang-in had a productive game in midfield, creating some chances including the opportunity for Kim, allowing Klinsmann to put a positive spin on the game.

+"Kang-in, I think, is a very, very special talent, and they only could stop him with fouls," Klinsmann was quoted saying by South Korea's Yonhap news agency. ''Because it's a friendly game, they didn't want to give too many yellow cards."
+For his part, Lee can already see the benefits of the new coach's approach.

-Japan and Australia, who also reached the second round of the 2022 World Cup, fell to home defeats against South American opposition.
+"Coach Klinsmann loves an aggressive brand of football, and we're still in the process of learning his ways," Lee said.
+"We will have more important matches coming up, and I think a match like today's will help us then."
+Japan and Australia, which also reached the second round of the 2022 World Cup, fell to home defeats against South American opposition.

 Despite taking a third-minute lead in Osaka against Colombia thanks to a powerful header from Brighton's in-form winger Kaoru Mitoma, Japan was beaten 2-1.